umangkumarr/CodePrime/docs/codes/Amazon/twosum.md

 ## Solution Approach

-Iterate over all the elements and check for the number $target - arr[i]$ exist in the array other than the index $i$.
+Iterate over all the elements and check for the number $target - arr[i]$ if it exist at any index in the array other than the index $i$.

 Expected Time complexity: $O(logn)